 Adult Inpatient Services

-Patients can participate in our adult inpatient services at either our North Kansas City location or our Liberty location.
+Adults can receive inpatient services at either our North Kansas City location or our Liberty location.
+Our inpatient program is separated into mental health, substance use disorder, and dual diagnosis tracks.

-Average length of stay in our inpatient program is seven to 10 days, though a patient’s actual length of stay depends on their progress.
-At the conclusion of the program, patients may step down to our partial hospitalization program (PHP) or intensive outpatient program (IOP).
+At the conclusion of inpatient care, patients may step down to our partial hospitalization program (PHP) or intensive outpatient program (IOP).

 Detoxification/Medication-Assisted Treatment (MAT)